 - Creating transparency, trust and collaboration

-If it takes too long to get an order out the door, your business could face disgruntled customers, an overstressed workforce and decreased cashflow.
-What can you do to ensure your lead times are optimized?
-There are some tactics you may think you are doing but probably aren’t.
+Given lead times are so important, what can you do to ensure your lead times are optimized?
+There are some tactics you may think you are doing, but probably aren’t.

 Top 3 Strategies to Reduce Lead Time:

 1. Tighten Supply Chain Management and Strengthen Partnerships

 - Find U.S. suppliers.
 Having geographically closer suppliers reduces shipping times, increases ROI from faster order fulfillment and makes for easier returns.
 International suppliers may be less expensive but can add two to three weeks to your lead time.

 - Create a legally binding lead time contract with your suppliers outlining their lead times for parts and service.
 Make it specific with penalties for delayed orders, so they will give you realistic delivery times.

 - Provide pre-order summaries in anticipation of need, so your suppliers can plan accordingly and not be surprised by a large order.
 Share sales history and projections and create a true partnership with your suppliers to decrease lead times, build your business and create trust.

 - Place smaller orders more frequently to help you increase your rate of inventory turnover and manage your carrying costs if goods aren’t sold as planned.